 One study found that the majority of transactions take place with five- and four-star reviewed products.

-After your product dips below a four-star rating, you’ll likely have a hard time getting it to sell even with a large advertising budget.
+After your Google Shopping review for a given product falls below four stars, you’ll likely have a hard time getting it to sell even with a large advertising budget.
 This rating can also have an impact on your overall SEO, which makes it doubly important.

-If you want to sell effectively, you’ll need to either raise your rating or choose to advertise a better product.
+If you want to sell effectively, you’ll need to either improve your Google Shopping reviews or choose to advertise a better product.

-Google Seller Ratings don’t happen by accident.
+Google Shopping reviews don’t happen by accident.
 You’ll have to work hard to meet Google’s requirements even before you start to worry about keeping your reviews up.

 First, you have to get enough reviews for Google to automatically add these reviews to your ads.
 According to their guidelines, you’ll need at least 150 to get started.

-On top of that, you’ll need to ensure that the composite rating of all your reviews is at least 3.5 stars.
-If your whole site’s average drops below this, then you’ll lose your Google Seller Rating entirely until it gets back above that threshold.
+On top of that, you’ll need to ensure that the composite review of all your reviews is at least 3.5 stars.
+If your whole site’s average drops below this, then you’ll lose your Google Shopping reviews entirely until they gets back above that threshold.

-From there, you’ll need to get at least 30+ reviews over a 12-month span to keep your Seller Rating.
+From there, you’ll need to get at least 30+ reviews over a 12-month span to keep your Shopping reviews.

 If you meet all of these requirements, then your ads will always have customer reviews displayed prominently.
 And as we’ve seen, this will help you sell.